Best MRE Meals

-Since MREs or Meals Ready To Eat have hit the civilian market, sales have skyrocketed.
 More providers enter the market every year, selling on e-commerce sites as well as their own websites.
-We've compiled a list of seven of the top MRE providers, what they provide, and where to find them.

 What Is An MRE?

 Also impressive is the apple maple oatmeal, grape jelly, crackers, apple sauce with apple pieces, raspberry white chip cookie, tropical punch drink mix with a refreshing flavor, chili mac for a savory meal, cheese spread to complement the crackers, and coffee.

-Located in Salt Lake City, UT sells over $45 million in MREs.
+Located in Salt Lake City, UT, this military food supplier sells over $45 million worth of MREs every year.
 The meals come in resealable pouches with high calorie content, packaged inside buckets meant for weeks' and months' worth of food.
 Each bucket includes a variety of meals, including cheese spread.

 Our pick for the best tasting MRE is creamy beef stroganoff, cheesy broccoli, and rice soup, Granny's home-style potato soup, traveler's stew, Strawberry Fields cream of wheat, and orange energy drink mix.